nitrozyna/FDR-Metabolomics/timelog.md

 # Timelog

-* PROJECT TITLE: (to be finalised) FDR target-decoy approach to compute similarieties of real metabolomic spectra and decoys using the Spec2Vec embeddings.
+* PROJECT TITLE: (to be finalised) FDR target-decoy approach to compute similarities of real metabolomic spectra and decoys using the Spec2Vec embeddings.
 * NAME: Malgorzata Kurkiewicz
 * STUDENT_ID: 2145411k
 * SUPERVISOR NAME: Simon Rogers